 NSC 29901-03 Directed Studies in Natural Science (1-3 Credit Hours).
-This course is an independent study and/or research under the supervision of an instructor of Natural Science.
+This course is an independent study and/ or research under the supervision of an instructor of Natural Science.
 It may include directed research and readings, formal in- depth study of a topic of special interest to the student, individual projects, special educational experiences, or a practicum in which theories and their practical applications are brought together in a single educational experience.
-Prerequisite: Permission of instructor and School Chair.
+Prerequisite: C- or better in ENG 11103, ENG 11203, and COM 11103, or Permission of the Chair.
 (On Demand)